yuhexiong/yuhexiong/README.md

-**Full Stack Developer & Data Engineer, primarily using Python.
+**Full Stack Developer & Data Engineer and Analyst, primarily using Python.
 At work, as for BackEnd have written TypeScript and now using Go, for FrontEnd, have handled Vue and React.
-And for data use Java for Flink and Spark previously.
+And for data use Java for Flink and Python Spark.
 Forcing on learning AI models and conducting research in Natural Language Processing.**

 ## Coding Stats